bnsmb/binaries-for-Android/README.md

 | xz | 5.8.1 | https://github.com/tukaani-project/xz | |
 | zip | 3.0 | https://infozip.sourceforge.net/Zip.html | |

-Older versions of the tools are in the sub directory **./archive**.
+Older versions of some of the tools are in the sub directory [./archive](https://github.com/bnsmb/binaries-for-Android/tree/main/binaries/archive).

 ------